In this article:

-Step 1.
-Choose one or more digital photos that will fit in the triangular bunting template and save copies in a folder on your desktop names Bunting.
+Step 1: Choose one or more digital photos that will fit in the triangular bunting template and save copies in a folder on your desktop named Bunting.

 Are family get-togethers growing so large that they’ve become a version of Guess Who?
 Help everyone match names with faces by making a quick family collage to print and post at your next reunion (and share beforehand).
 You also can upload it to a photo service to include in a photo book or other project.

 - digitized family photos that show faces clearly